 Prior to joining ISSAT, Eleanor worked as a consultant at the Best Practices Section of the United Nations Department of Peacekeeping Operations in New York.
 She has also worked with the Department of strategic affairs of the French Ministry of Defence and at the French Institute for International Relations (IFRI) in Paris.

 Eleanor holds a diplôme and an MA in political science from the Institut d'Etudes Politiques (Sciences-Po), Paris and a BA in international relations from the University of Colombo.
 She is currently completing her doctoral thesis at the department of international relations at Sciences-Po Paris.
 She has also studied at King’s College London and at Princeton University.
 She is the author of several articles on ethnic conflicts, nationalism and mediation.

-Eleonora is a Project Assistant for the International Security Sector Advisory Team.
+Eleonora Dan is a Project Assistant for ISSAT.
 Her role is to support ISSAT’s Performance, Logistics and Finance team.
 Her main tasks include the planning and organisation of ISSAT’s activities and mandates, the provision of logistical support for missions, as well as administrative and financial management support.
 She also provides support to thematic research on SSR and related issues, notably on gender issues.

 Prior to joining ISSAT, Eleonora worked as Project Assistant for Merck's Access to Health Unit in Geneva.
 She also worked as a fund-raising volunteer for Emergency, an Italian NGO providing support to victims of war, landmines and poverty.